EOX-A/libcoverage.js/README.rst

     to JavaScript objects. **Attention:** It must be capable of namespace-aware selecting XML elements using the CSS namespace rules (e.g:
     ```$node.find("wcs|ServiceMetadata");```).
+    A good implementation for namespace aware selecting can be found `here
+    <www.rfk.id.au/blog/entry/xmlns-selectors-jquery/>`_.

 Drawbacks: